 Satin floor finish

 The satin sheen is the most popular finish for hardwood floors.
 This hardwood floor sheen has about 40% luster and is easy to keep clean.
 This level of sheen disperses light and doesn’t show all of the imperfections or dirt.
-People who want a classic or formal feel to their floors without heavy maintenance choose satin vs semi gloss hardwood floors.
+People who want a classic or formal feel to their floors without heavy maintenance choose satin.
 One other aspect of this level of sheen is that the satin floor finish tends to look newer longer than the other higher glosses.

 Semi-gloss floor finish

 Semi-gloss hardwood floor gloss floors require higher upkeep.
-While they are brilliant, you will also start to see a lot more imperfections with semi-gloss vs satin floor finish.
+While they shine brilliantly, you will also start to see a lot more imperfections with semi-gloss vs satin floor finish.
 This hardwood floor sheen has about 55% luster.
 If you prefer a shinier look to your floors, the semi-gloss floor finish is a good option.
 And it’s not as impractical as the wood floor gloss finish.

 Gloss hardwood floors